Hitz (radio station): History

-2014: Hitz.FM was rebranded again, this time it reverted to its original name, Hitz FM.
+2014: Hitz.FM was rebranded again, this time it changed the name to Hitz FM.

-On 1 January 2018, the station, along with 10 other radio stations dropped the suffix "FM" from its brand name as part of the Astro Radio’s major rebranding project to focus on digital platforms.
+On 1 January 2018, the station reverted to its original name as part of the Astro Radio's major rebranding project to focus on digital platforms.
 A new logo for Hitz was also unveiled during the rebranding.

 On 19 October 2020, Hitz ended their "Gotcha" calls after more than a decade.
 It was a popular prank call segment on the Hitz Morning Crew show hosted by Ean and Arnold.

 On 19 February 2021, Yusuf Shukri (widely known as Yusuf), an announcer from HITZ Sarawak received backlash and condemnation when he uploaded a video on his personal TikTok account that belittled the English intonation of a Science teacher, Rafidah Rahmat about human reproduction in the newly launched DidikTV channel by the Ministry of Education.
 Following the incident, Yusuf was suspended from his duties by Hitz and Astro Radio's management board while they investigate the matter.
 He then apologized for the outrageous action caused by him through a video posted on his Instagram.
 Three days later, Hitz accepted his resignation and have confirmed that Yusuf has resigned from his role as an announcer, the station did not elaborate on findings from an internal inquiry it launched after that deleted TikTok video of Yusuf.

 Beginning 18 June 2021, HITZ started streaming their radio webcast through YouTube live on its channel round the clock non-stop.

+On 1 October 2023, Astro Radio ended its operations in Sabah and Sarawak.
+Hitz Sabah and Hitz Sarawak has since moved to Kuala Lumpur.

+Longtime announcer Ean left Hitz on 31 July 2024 after presenting the Hitz Morning Crew for more than 10 years.